michaelbekos/crossingresolution/README.md

 loss.
 Instead, work on an instance of `Mapper<INode, PointD>`, which can be obtained from `layout.algo.utils.PositionMap.fromIGraph`.

 Adding a new algorithm requires three things:
-* A class that implements the `layout.algo.ILayout` interface.
+* A class that implements the `layout.algo.execution.ILayout` interface.
 This should contain the logic of the algorithm.
-Implementing this interface allows it to be run by a `layout.algo.(Basic)IGraphLayoutExecutor`.
+Implementing this interface allows it to be run by a `layout.algo.execution.(Basic)IGraphLayoutExecutor`.
 * A class that implements `layout.algo.layoutinterface.IConfigurator`.
 This should contain a set of parameters that configure the algorithm.
 The parameters are represented by so-called `LayoutInterfaceItems` (if you know a better name, feel free to change it), which enable abstract communication with an arbitrary view.
 They are constructed by a